sarahwise/Burger/homework_instructions.md

 #### App Setup

-1. Create a GitHub repo called `burger` and clone it to your computer.
+1. Create a GitHub repo called `burger` and clone it to your computer.x

-2. Make a package.json file by running `npm init` from the command line.
+2. Make a package.json file by running `npm init` from the command line.x

-3. Install the Express npm package: `npm install express`.
+3. Install the Express npm package: `npm install express`.x

-4. Create a server.js file.
+4. Create a server.js file.x

-5. Install the Handlebars npm package: `npm install express-handlebars`.
+5. Install the Handlebars npm package: `npm install express-handlebars`.x

-6. Install MySQL npm package: `npm install mysql`.
+6. Install MySQL npm package: `npm install mysql`.x

-7. Require the following npm packages inside of the server.js file:
+7. Require the following npm packages inside of the server.js file:x
    * express

 #### DB Setup

 1. Inside your `burger` directory, create a folder named `db`.

 2. In the `db` folder, create a file named `schema.sql`.
-Write SQL queries this file that do the following:
+Write SQL queries this file that do the following:x

    * Create the `burgers_db`.
    * Switch to or use the `burgers_db`.